 What pointers should I remember about feeding my cockatoo?

 A few pointers below:

 – Do not use gravel and grit as cockatoos remove the hull of seeds before ingestion, grit can cause digestive problems

-– Fresh water should be provided and changed every day, to prevent bacteria from accumulating.
+– Freshwater should provide and change every day, to prevent bacteria from accumulating.

 – Seeds should only account for a portion of your cockatoo’s diet

-– All food should be washed before serving to remove contaminants
+– All food should wash before serving to remove contaminants

 I’m going away, can I just put food in a food dispenser and water dispenser when I’m away?